X

 Authority

-The State University Police departments are fully sworn police departments with the authority to investigate and enforce all laws and regulations.
-Their police authority is specifically listed in the New York State Criminal Procedure Law §1.2, subsection 34(s) and the New York Education Law §355, subsection 2.
+The New York State University Police Department is a fully sworn police department with the authority to investigate and enforce all laws and regulations.
+Their police authority is specifically listed in the New York State Criminal Procedure Law 1.2, subsection 34(s) and the New York Education Law 355, subsection 2.

 Accreditation